Reality television: 2010s

-In 2010, the Dutch singing competition show The Voice of Holland, created by John de Mol Jr., premiered; it added to the singing competition template the twist that judges could not see contestants during the initial audition round, and could judge them only by their voice.
-The show was an instant success, and spawned an entire franchise, The Voice, which has been highly successful, with almost 50 international adaptations.
+In 2010, Dutch network RTL 4 premiered The Voice of Holland, a new singing competition devised by former Endemol director John de Mol Jr. The format was differentiated primarily by its "blind audition" process, an opening round in which the judges ("coaches") are initially seated with their backs to the performers in rotating chairs, and must appraise them solely by their vocal performances.
+The judge can then press a button to signify they are interested in adding the singer to their team, which causes the chair to spin around and reveal the performer.

-The Tester (2010–2012) was the first reality television show aired over a video game console.
+The Tester (2010–2012)—a reality series following contestants competing for a chance to become a game tester at Sony Computer Entertainment, was the first original live-action television program to be distributed exclusively via video game consoles, with its episodes being streamed via PlayStation Network.

 By 2012, many of the long-running reality television show franchises in the United States, such as American Idol, Dancing with the Stars and The Bachelor, had begun to see declining ratings.
 However, reality television as a whole remained durable in the U.S., with hundreds of shows across many channels.
 In 2012, New York Magazine's Vulture blog published a humorous Venn diagram showing popular themes across American reality shows then running, including shows set in the U.S. states of Alaska, Louisiana and Texas, shows about cakes, weddings and pawnbrokers, and shows, usually competition-based, whose title includes the word "Wars".